 Ackcio

 This guide walks through connecting Ackcio devices to the platform using FTP file uploads.
-The Ackcio system exports measurement files and periodically pushes them to an FTP server, which the platform then reads automatically.
+You configure upload on the Ackcio gateway so measurement files are pushed to an FTP server, which the platform then reads automatically.

 Note: We recommend creating a Blueprint and your Sensors first, so that when you map the data source labels at the end of this guide, you have sensors to connect to.

-1. Configure the Ackcio portal to push via FTP
+1. Configure the Ackcio gateway to push via FTP

 Use the FTP server details that you have set up for the platform integration.
-Once configured, Ackcio will regularly push updated data files to the FTP server.
+Once saved, the gateway will push files to the FTP server according to your configuration.

 2. Add a data connection

 In the Sensly portal, add a data connection and choose FTP.
-Enter the FTP server credentials for the server where the Ackcio portal uploads its files.
+Enter the FTP server credentials for the server where the Ackcio gateway uploads its files.

 3. Add a data source